 - Beachy vacation spots you won’t believe are in Canada (PHOTOS)

 - Hero saves snowboarder who was buried alive in mountain "deathtrap" (VIDEO)

 - Campers hit with line of 40,000+ people as Banff campsites open for the season

 These can save quite a bit of time and are so convenient.
 If you get one to store at the top of your backpack and make sure the nozzle is out and easily accessible, you can save yourself a few water breaks by drinking on the go.

 Absolutely, 100%, always, always, always bring bear spray.
 Bears don’t care about your plans, they are out living their lives.
 If that involves spotting you on a hike and you don’t have this, it can get dangerous quickly.
 And don’t just pack it at the bottom of the bag just because the nice Daily Hive writer told you to bring it.
 Have it attached to something where you can access it easily.
 A bear charging at you isn’t the best time to need precise movements to unhook it.

-You’ve never seen a movie where the plot was “oh no, we got lost in the woods even though our GPS was working perfectly” have you?
+You’ve never seen a movie where the plot was “Oh no, we got lost in the woods even though our GPS was working perfectly,” have you?
 Of course not.
-Some paths can get tricky to follow at times, having something to tell you where you are is a must.
+Some paths can get tricky to follow at times, but having something to tell you where you are is a must.

 I know what you’re thinking, but no, your phone flashlight won’t be enough.
-If for whatever reason, you are out after dark you are going to want a quality headlamp to guide you home.
-They are super easy to wear and you barely even remember it’s on you unless you need it.
+If for whatever reason, you are out after dark, you are going to want a quality headlamp to guide you home.
+They are super easy to wear, and you barely even remember it’s on you unless you need them.